UMaine-Machias wraps up UMS campus commencements

-MACHIAS, Maine (AP) - - Last but not least, the smallest of the University of Maine system campuses is holding its commencement.
+UNITY, Maine (AP) - Last but not least, the smallest of the University of Maine system campuses is holding its commencement.

 The University of Maine at Machias, which has 580 full-time students, is holding its 108th commencement on Sunday, a day after the other six campuses in the system.